yjang43/PBHC/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This codebase is under [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
+You may not use the material for commercial purposes, e.g., to make demos to advertise your commercial products.

 ## Acknowledgements